edszen/transcription_app_project/README.md

 1. **Add Timestamps**:
    - Display timestamps alongside the transcribed text indicating when each section was spoken.

-2. **Speaker Recognition**:
+2. **Improve Speaker Recognition**:
-   - Automatically detect and label different speakers in the transcript (e.g., "Speaker 1", "Speaker 2").
+   -Improve the automatic detection and label different speakers in the transcript (e.g., "Speaker 1", "Speaker 2").
+   - Enhance the current speaker differentiation system for more accurate results.

 3. **Summarization**:
    - Provide a concise summary of the entire transcription or specific sections for quick reference.

 4. **Keyword Detection**:
    - Automatically detect and highlight key phrases or topics in the transcription for easier navigation.
-   - Can be set up to detect specific keywords or phrases that are important and set by the user.
+   - Implement user-defined keyword detection.

 5. **AI Chat Extension**:
-   - Integrate an AI-powered chat system that allows users to ask questions and get explanations or clarifications based on the transcription.
+   - Integrate an AI-powered chat system for transcript-based Q&A.

 6. **Security Measures**:
-   - Implement security measures to ensure that audio files containing confidential information are processed locally and not exposed to the web.
+   - Ensure local processing of audio files for confidentiality.

 7. **Improve UI**:
-   - Add new features to the UI, including buttons for accessing timestamps, speaker recognition, keyword detection, and an AI chat interface.
+   - Add buttons for accessing timestamps, improved speaker recognition, keyword detection.
+   - AI chat interface.
    - Refine the layout for better usability and visual appeal.

 8. **Testing and Debugging**:
-   - Thoroughly test the application to ensure it functions correctly and handles various audio formats and scenarios.
+   - Thoroughly test with various audio formats and scenarios.
    - Debug any issues that arise during testing.

 9. **Documentation**: